 When we first saw Ralf Rohner’s photos of the night sky we were drawn into the way he captured the beauty and magic of landscapes at night and the imensity of night skies.
 His work unveils the wonders of this universe and allows us a peek at the wonders of the universe.

-Ralf is a 51 year old astrophotographer from Switzerland.
+Ralf is an astrophotographer from Switzerland.
 He is married and a father of 10 year old twins.
 He currently works as Captain for SWISS International Air Lines on the Boeing 777-300ER.

 How would you describe your photographic style?